vppiet/veikka/DEVELOPMENT_LOG.md

 Getting a child logger is in place now.
 One middleware works.

 RegistrationEvent and PrivMsgEvent are defined.
 They should be defined in their right own files, though. `commands/handlers/` or somewhere.

+## 2023-04-02

+Hmm, let's simplify *irc-framework's* types: all in index.d.ts and use only whatever is client-side API!

+Middleware types are confusing.
+Figure it out.

+Continue: IrcClient.rawString()

+## 2023-08-13

+I linked *irc-framework's* types symbolically with `npm link`.
+It installs it as a global module so that I can use the types while developing them.

+TODO: Variadic tuple types for IrcClient.whois()

+## 2023-09-05

+Options constructor parameter as {nick: <nick>} is overwritten.
+Fix: use either constructor or connect method to pass options.

+## 2023-10-11

+Back to tinkering.
+Let's just send it, get a working POC.
+Migrated to Bun to test new dev things.
+It might be a great alternative to Node/Jest/nodemon bundle for such a small project.

+HLTV RSS would be nice: a channel subcribes into the news, bot polls the RSS file once in a while, and sends a message when a new news item is available.

+## 2023-10-15

+Of the rails, again.
+Now working on auto cmd authorization for Qnet.
+Next: admin commands (quit).
+Got this when exiting the program forcefully:

+`{"level":"info","message":{"command":"irc error","event":{"error":"irc","reason":"Your host is trying to (re)connect too fast -- throttled"}},"module":"logPlugin","timestamp":"2023-10-14T22:45:26.251Z"}`

+So let's get it go down gracefully, so the server is happy, too.